 The concept of the EPNS Visiting Teacher initiative: A volunteer professor / senior/ distinguished member of the EPNS, who is a recognised expert in a certain field, visits a nominated host centre in a country in Europe which is classified by the World Bank per capita income group 1, 2 or 3 for a short stay of intense teaching.
 Travel and stay will be supported by EPNS.
 It may be considered that these visits will take place annually thereafter, if the first visit proves to be a success.

-It is likely more opportunities will be available in 2018.
 The following criteria is based on previous years and is subject to change in the future,

 EPNS Visiting Teacher length of visit: 3 days is recommended